Introduction on Google Analytics Dashboards

 2. Brand Monitoring Dashboard

-In the era of social media, brands run their campaigns on platforms like Twitter, Facebook and so need a lot of monitoring to see the effectiveness of these campaigns.
+In the era of social media, brands run their campaigns on platforms like Twitter, Facebook, and so need a lot of monitoring to see these campaigns’ effectiveness.

 Brand Monitoring Dashboard can be used to answer questions like: